 III.
 My John Muir Trail Training Log

 In my training leading up to the John Muir Trail I logged just shy of 450 miles, with around 150,000ft of elevation gain.
 This may seem like overkill, but I really wanted to feel prepared for the 225 and 47,000ft of elevation gain.
-You can see all of my hikes for the 52 Hike Challenge in 2015.
 I’ll also list some of my favorite training hikes below.

 Cucamonga Peak Overnight – This was my final training hike.
 It covered 12 miles roundtrip with 4000ft of elevation gain.
 My pack was 15lbs heavier than my planned JMT weight for extra training.

 Mt.
 Baldy Overnight- This was another training hike to get my gear dialed in.
 This one covered 10 miles with 4000ft of elevation gain.
 I had to pack all water for this one, so my base weight was about 10lbs heavier than my JMT weight.

 San Gorgonio via Vivian Creek– This hike covers around 17 miles with just under 6000ft of elevation gain.

 Iron Mountain via Heaton Flats– This hike covers 14 miles with more than 7000ft of elevation gain.